I didn’t choose this fate, but as my clients, friends, and family will tell you, I’ve certainly embraced it.

 Sadly, I’m losing the battle on this one.
 Every day I see these two fiercely independent words forced together to form the incorrect everyday.
 I must admit, when looking for the adjective (describing word), everyday is correct: Stop by our lawn mower store for everyday low prices.
 In this case, everyday is used to mean common or normal and should be one word.
 When something occurs every 24 hours, be a gem and squeeze that little extra space in there and use every day.

 “This sentence is punctuated incorrectly”.
 “This one too”!
-(Well, if you live in the US; rules differ in the UK.)
+(If you live in the US; rules differ in the UK.)
 More often than not, punctuation marks go inside quotation marks.
 We merely pull a switcheroo to fix these sentences.
 “This sentence is now punctuated correctly.”
 “This one too!”
 See how easy that was?

 Wrong.
 People want to sound smart.
 Over time, me has been misused so often that I now reigns supreme.
 The problem is that me is often right.
-We’re good at choosing the right word when we’re the only ones involved in the sentence (self-absorbed, much?): Johnny took me to the store to get a new lawn mower.
+We’re good at choosing the right word when we’re the only ones involved in the sentence: Johnny took me to the store to get a new lawn mower.
 Add in a second person and things get screwy: Johnny took Victor and…um…I?
 ‘Fraid not.